jonnyhoeven/workshop/README.md

 Press the `sync` button to sync the application with your forked repository.
 Your cat app is now deployed using ArgoCD.

-### ArgoCD can Git Ops itself
+### ArgoCD can DevOps itself

 We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
-ArgoCD can also manage itself using Git-Ops.
+ArgoCD can also manage itself using DevOps.

-::: info Setup ArgoCD using Git-Ops
+::: info Setup ArgoCD using DevOps
 Open the [argocd.Application](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to your forked repository.